checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 **1. Initial declarations:** We first import a framework (Playwright Test Runner or Playwright) to control the browser.

-**2. Establish environment:** We use the `page` fixture to create a page instance without having to initialise a browser and create a new page manually.
+**2. Establish environment:** We use the `page` fixture without having to initialise a browser and create a new page manually.
 See the documentation on [Fixtures](https://playwright.dev/docs/api/class-fixtures) to learn more.

 **3. Initial navigation:** We use the `page.goto()` method to load the first page.